 'There is no question but that this book opens up a substantial development of the last two decades, one which has not only reconfigured in significant ways the cultural place of book-reading, but also shifted the workings of the publishing industry.
 It is also good to see book-readers becoming a focus of research in their own right, outside broad social histories…[I give] my overwhelming recommendation of [this book].
 [It] deserves to be very widely read….'

---Martin Baker, Participations: Journal of Audience & Reception Studies
+--Martin Barker, Participations: Journal of Audience & Reception Studies

 'As a guide to understanding how and why people gather to read in a digital age, Reading Beyond the Book is a much-needed and theoretically informed study of popular iterations of reading practice in our neoliberal world.'